OctopusDeploy/docs/docs/octopus-concepts/api.md

 [Octo.exe](/docs/octopus-concepts/octo.exe.md) is the command-line tool that interacts with the rest API and can be used to manage your Octopus server, infrastructure, and deployments.

-Octopus includes a migration API that provides the ability to back-up and restore parts of an Octopus Deploy instance remotely (available from version **Octopus 2018.6.0**).
+Octopus includes a [Migration API](/docs/octopus-rest-api/migration-api/index.md) that provides the ability to back-up and restore parts of an Octopus Deploy instance remotely.

 ## See Also